Code review rules: Problem list

 Style suggestions are code review rules by which you can add legibility and understandability to your code and also increase its quality.
 The style rules don't necessarily have an effect on the compiled program, they focus on the quality of the source code instead.
-These rules are very useful if you want to enforce programming standards in your work and accross teams.
+These rules are very useful if you want to enforce programming standards in your work and across teams.

 As the title implies, the style rules are a matter of coding style.
 You are encouraged to ponder the feasibility of each rule regarding your current programming style and standards.
 Configure your own problem filter settings and choose the rules that suit you best.